 During the last decade, the Experimental Forecast Program of the HWT (SPC-NSSL) has played a fundamental leadership role in introducing and implementing convection-allowing models (CAMs) in NWS operations.
 These models were first used in HWT experimental forecasting and evaluation exercises in 2004, in a series of collaborative efforts with entities including the NOAA National Centers for Environmental Prediction (NCEP) /Environmental Modeling Center (EMP), NOAA Earth System Research Laboratories (ESRL) /NOAA Global Systems Laboratory (GSL), University of Oklahoma Center for Analysis and Prediction of Storms (OU CAPS), and the National Center for Atmospheric Research (NCAR).

-This inspired forecaster involvement and the development of innovative high-resolution diagnostic tools (storm-attribute diagnostics), introduction of experimental, then operational real-time high-resolution forecast systems at EMC and GSD, and eventually the development of convection-allowing ensemble systems, which are now being optimized for NWS operations.
+This inspired forecaster involvement and the development of innovative high-resolution diagnostic tools (storm-attribute diagnostics), the introduction of experimental, then operational real-time high-resolution forecast systems at EMC and GSL, and eventually the development of convection-allowing ensemble systems, which are now operational in the NWS.

-1987: The Doppler and lightning exercise (DOPLIGHT) conducts real-time operational testing and evaluation of Doppler radar.
+1987: The Doppler and Lightning Exercise (DOPLIGHT) conducts real-time operational testing and evaluation of Doppler radar.
 The fundamental success of this effort contributes to the nationwide implementation of the Next Generation Weather Radar (NEXRAD) Weather Surveillance Radar - 1988 Doppler (WSR-88D) radar network.

 2001: Organizers plan more focused activities and make experimental forecast products a part of daily activities.
 These products are a main attraction for operational forecasters and help produce tangible benefits for the SPC in their quest to optimize the lead-time for severe weather watches.